eldstal/cardcinogen/README.md

 The size of the cards will be equal to the size of the front-image.

 The x value of a label determines its horizontal position.
-If the alignment is "left" (default), this is the left-hand edge of the text.
-If the alignment is "center" or "right", the x-coordinate determines the center line and the right-hand edge respectively.
+If the x-align is "left" (default), this is the left-hand edge of the text.
+If the x-align is "center" or "right", the x-coordinate determines the center line and the right-hand edge respectively.

-The y value works the same way, with the baseline being "top" (top edge of text), "center" (vertical centering) or "bottom" (the bottom edge of text).
+The y value works the same way, with the "y-align" property being "top" (top edge of text), "center" (vertical centering) or "bottom" (the bottom edge of text).

 These positions are relative to the top-left corner of the card.

+The "justify" property ("left", "center" or "right") determines how lines of text are rendered.
+Note that this does NOT affect the placement of the label.
+Typically, if you are using "justify":"center", you also want "x-align":"center".

 All label properties are optional.